 The contact patch, skin, durometer, in short, there’s a lot!
 So I’ll suggest you go through our buyer’s guide later in the section below which will cover everything that you need to know in order to choose your longboard wheels.

 Apart from that don’t you get worried, we’ve got you covered everywhere as I have sectioned this post by how you ride your longboard.
 So either you are into racing or carving, freeride or freestyle, longboard dancing or your typical cruising you can easily find the perfect wheels for your style of riding.
-With that said let’s get started
+With that said this guide is for everyone from pros to longboard starters like you.
+So, let’s get started

 - Orangatang 4 President 70 mm Cruising Longboard Wheels